open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 For simplicity, the metadata from external sources are ingested in a pull-based model, and Apache Airflow is used as an orchestration framework to perform ingestion.

-Example Airflow dags are found under [`OpenMetadata/ingestion/examples/airflow/dags`](https://github.com/open-metadata/OpenMetadata/tree/main/ingestion/examples/airflow/dags) for reference.
+See the directory [`OpenMetadata/ingestion/examples/airflow/dags`](https://github.com/open-metadata/OpenMetadata/tree/main/ingestion/examples/airflow/dags) for reference DAG definitions.

 **JsonSchema python typings**